-In Order No. 21134 (released March 24, 2022), the Commission amended the RPS Rules to require construction drawings to be submitted with the RPS application, to help confirm the orientation of a solar PV system, and to generally require all new renewable generating facilities, including BTM generators, to account for energy output through the use of a revenue-grade generation meter or inverter-based generation measurement equipment.
+In Order No. 21134 (released March 24, 2022), the Commission amended the RPS Rules to require construction drawings to be submitted with the RPS application, to help confirm the orientation of a solar PV system, and to generally require all new renewable generating facilities, including BTM generators, to account for energy output using a revenue-grade generation meter or inverter-based generation measurement equipment.
 These rules became final with the publication of the NOFR in the D.C.
 Register on April 1, 2022.
+During 2022, the Commission issued an RFP for community heat pump pilot project(s) to support the development of a large community heat pump system(s) to replace existing fossil fuel space conditioning systems.
+The RFP will result in the awarding of up to \$5 million of grants to help fund such projects.
+In February 2023, the Commission also issued an RFP on a solar aggregation and advanced inverter pilot seeking projects that can demonstrate the benefits of advanced inverter equipment, including communication systems and the expansion of solar hosting capacity over a 5-year period.
+The maximum amount of funding available for this project is \$3 million, which may be awarded to one or more bidders.